Get Adobe Flash player

 Throughout the years, epic battles have been fought among great contenders.
 These battles continue to be waged through generations, in our personal lives, and even on the top of our heads.
 Today, in the spirit of the Olympics, I’m waging a war between my current go-to products for wash and gos (not counting my recent love of aloe vera gel), so you can compare and place your bets.hair-rules-kinky-curling-creamMiss Jessie's Quick Curls

 In this corner, we have Hair Rules Kinky Curling Cream, a product that I’ve recently rediscovered.
 Hair Rules was one of many products sitting patiently under my bathroom sink, waiting to move up the ranks.
 These last few months, the styler has had an impressive showing.
+It is often toted as a product for 4c natural hair types.

 In the opposite corner, we have Miss Jessie’s Quick Curls, a product I have been using for the last year.
-Initially dismissed as a product for looser textured gals, Quick Curls has proven itself as effective for my texture.
+Initially dismissed as a product for looser textured gals, Quick Curls has proven itself as effective for my Afro texture.
 For the past year, it has held steady, with reliable results.

 Let’s get ready to battle!